RafalJakimowicz/discord-bot-v2/README.md

 # discord-bot-v2

-Discord bot for advance logging on server
+Discord bot for advance logging on server and more

 ## Table of Contents
 - [Installation](#installation)